nbozsi/vitmma/README.md

 3.  **Training**: The model is trained on an 80/20 train/test split.
 4.  **Evaluation**: The model is evaluated on unseen test data, producing detailed classification reports and a "Binary Confusion Matrix" to assess its ability to distinguish Bullish vs. Bearish trends.

+**Results**:
+The data is inconsistent and the flags are not that reliable, the reading was pretty hard.
+The classifier distuingishes Bullish and Bearish quite well, but the accuracy is much lower on the subcategories.

 ### Docker Instructions